comp195/senior-project-spring-2023-medical-ai-disease-diagnostic-tool/README.md

 ## Build With

 ## Web
-- PHP
+- PHP for the frame work of the website.
-- CSS
+- CSS for styling the GUI and Display.
-- Javascripting
+- Javascripting, Json, and XML to fetch , used data to store and transmit data, and to represent data
-- BootStrap
+- BootStrap framework for developing responsive forms, buttons, navigation, and other interface components.
-- API Socket
+- API Socket to collection of socket calls that enables to perform the following primary communication functions between application programs:
 ## Requirements

 * Microsoft Azure account